The Wall Street Journal

 In fact, on May 23, Oberlin College took a major step in broadening opportunities for its Jewish students when it became one of only a handful of liberal arts colleges throughout the country to offer students a certified kosher dining experience.

-Jewish Priorities: 65 proposals for a Jewish Future
+Jewish Priorities: 65 Proposals for a Jewish Future

 Rabbi Shlomo was privileged to be included in anthology with 64 other Jewish thought leaders around the world.
 His essay can be read in the Jewish Priorities book compiled by David Hazony and published by Wicked Son books.
 As part of the book launch Shlomo sat on a panel with David Wolpe and Jodi Rudoren.